Nonprofit News

 Your CRM is a powerful tool for donor prospecting.
 By analyzing donor behavior—such as consistent giving patterns or engagement with specific campaigns—you can identify mid-level donors who are ready for an upgrade.
 Look for those who have increased their giving over time or have shown a high level of interest in your programs.
 These are the individuals most likely to respond to a personalized ask.

 Wealth screening and prospect research complement CRM data, offering deeper insights into financial capacity and philanthropic interests.
-As explained in the AFP guide, these tools help nonprofits identify donors who are most likely to contribute at higher levels.
+As explained in this AFP guide, these strategies help nonprofits identify donors who are most likely to contribute at higher donation amounts.

-By using data-driven strategies within your CRM, you can pinpoint mid-level donors who are primed to give more and create tailored strategies to cultivate their support.
+By using data-driven strategies within your donor base, you can pinpoint mid-level donors who are primed to give more and create tailored strategies to cultivate their support.

 2. Build Genuine Relationships

-The key to upgrading donors to higher levels of giving is building genuine, personal relationships.
+The key to upgrading donors to higher levels of giving is building genuine, personal relationships with personalized touches.
 It’s about valuing your donors, understanding what makes them tick, and showing them how their contributions directly impact your mission.

-Take time to connect with them beyond fundraising.
-Set up lunch at a restaurant that suits their preferences or invite them for coffee at their favorite spot.
+Take time to connect with them beyond fundraising and make donors feel special.
+Use phone calls to set up lunch at a restaurant that suits their preferences or invite them for coffee at their favorite spot.
 During these meetings, make it personal—ask about their family, learn about life milestones like their child going off to college or a grandchild being born.
 Recognizing these moments shows you see them as more than just donors.

-When you thank them, get specific.
+When you thank your donors, get more specific and detailed in your note.
 Reference their previous gifts and share exactly how their support helped your organization.
 Maybe their donation funded a new project, created scholarships, or allowed you to expand services—showcase the impact and tie it directly to their generosity.
 This demonstrates that their involvement truly makes a difference.

 In these conversations, explore why they give to your organization.
 What part of your mission excites them?
 And if they could make an even bigger impact, what do they think that would look like?
 Understanding their vision for their philanthropy can help you tailor future asks and show how they could create even more change.

-Use moves management to keep track of these conversations and personal details.
+Use moves management in addition to donor management to keep track of these conversations and personal details.
 Organized donor data will allow you to follow up at the right moments—whether it’s sending a thoughtful note on their wedding anniversary or congratulating them on retirement.
-By consistently nurturing these relationships, you’ll build trust, loyalty, and make it easier to engage them in deeper, more meaningful ways.
+By consistently nurturing these relationships, you’ll build trust, loyalty, and make it easier to engage them in deeper, more meaningful ways and increase retention rates.

 3. Offer Unique Ways to Recognize Donors